September 29, 2025

 - Research the school and program

-- Understand what the school/program is seeking from candidates, such as the values of the school/program and qualities of candidates.
+- Understand what the school/program is looking for.
+Know the values of the school/program and qualities of candidates they are seeking.

 - Research the profession